veekthoven/veekthoven/content/how-i-finally-created-my-personal-website.md

-So, I just want to share the tools I used and my rationale for using them, hopefully I am going to save someone the agony of making the same decision.
+So, I just want to share the tools I used and my rationale for using them, hopefully, I am going to save someone the agony of making the same decision.